－Bolstering Kyoto University’s Mission “To Generate World-Class Knowledge”－

 Kyoto University Research Administration Office (KURA) initially opened with eight Research Administrators (URAs) for the “Program for Training and Securing Research Administrators” by Ministry of Education, Culture, Sport, Science and Technology (MEXT) in fiscal year (FY) 2011.
 The office then augmented its URAs under MEXT Research University Enhancement Project in FY 2013, and its staff members tripled by FY 2014.
 With the reinforced staff, KURA has committed itself to diverse activities leading to research enhancement at Kyoto University in cooperation with university-wide research support and administrative organizations.
 These activities encompass supporting acquisition of competitive funds, internationalizing research activities, enhancing the research information database, assisting industry-government-academia collaboration, and promoting interdisciplinary research.

-In the meantime, regional URA offices were created in eight districts for research support within each faculty in FY 2014.
-These URA offices launched numerous support activities within their own districts while establishing face-to-face relationships with faculty members and researchers.
+In the meantime, regional URA offices were created in eight campus sections for research support within each faculty in FY 2014.
+These URA offices launched numerous support activities within their own sections while establishing face-to-face relationships with faculty members and researchers.

 To contribute to harmonious coexistence in the global community, Kyoto University has promoted cutting-edge academic research with world-leading quality.
 The University also has fulfilled its duty to develop various studies and to return the benefits to society as the world’s shared assets, and has been highly recognized in the international community.
 To further bolster the university’s mission “to create distinguished knowledge and wisdom,” the new and scaled-up KURA dedicates its efforts to meet diverse needs by promoting flexible and active collaborations and deploying best qualified specialists.
 In addition, we tackle a goal of developing and implementing our unique research support plans to enhance research environments and to upgrade our research promotion support activities.
 We will inform you of any progress on this website and other means.